-With the emerging popularity of engineered hardwood flooring, it is sometimes tough to choose between the latest trend and the old, reliable option––in this case, solid wood flooring.
+With the emerging popularity of engineered hardwood flooring, it is sometimes tough to choose between the latest trend and the old, reliable option––in this case, solid hardwood flooring.
+Solid hardwood floors have been around for quite a while.
+However, engineered flooring has become increasingly popular in recent years.

 Here are some facts about both types of flooring that will give you insight to which type will be the best fit for you!